Mirimiri54322/FunnyGIF/README.md

 ## Arguments
 Each argument is shown with its name and its default value, and a description of what it does.
+- char (char=" ") The one or two characters used to draw each pixel of the image.
+By default, the image renders pixels as two spaces with colored backgrounds.
 - colors (colors= however many colors the image has by default) Limits the maximum number of colors to the specified value.
 Setting this to more colors than the image has will not produce a visible result.
 - dither (dither=true) "true" or "false" for whether or not the image should be dithered.
 Only does anything if colors is set.
 It may be hard to notice the effect of this option.
 - speed (speed=1.0) A higher speed makes the GIF animate faster, and a lower speed makes it slower.